SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 [SGF4]"Where" is only used for physical locations.
 [SGF5]This construction is awkward, but it is necessary.
 [SGF6]I've corrected this spelling per Merriam-Webster's dictionary, which is the standard in many arms of the publishing industry.
-[SGF7]The use of the word "like" here indicates that the list that follows will not be all-inclusive, so you don't need to add "etc." or "among others" or similar wording at the end of the list.
+[SGF7]The use of the word "like" here indicates that the list that follows will not be all-inclusive, so you do not need to add "etc." or "among others" or similar wording at the end of the list.
 [SGF8]Should this be "diodes"?
 [SGF9]Contractions are not used in formal written English, but I'm following your lead here on the theory that this is a less formal article, not an academic one.
 If I'm wrong about this, by all means change all the contractions to the long form of the word--in this case, it would be "do not."
-[SGF10]This is a little unclear--do you mean you don't have to read the Wikipedia article to understand your article?
+[SGF10]This is a little unclear--do you mean you do not have to read the Wikipedia article to understand your article?
 Please clarify this.
-[SGF11]If you don't have co-authors, "I" is better than "we," especially since you started out referring to yourself as "I."
+[SGF11]If you do not have co-authors, "I" is better than "we," especially since you started out referring to yourself as "I."
 [SGF12]This improves the phrasing.
 [SGF13]The period precedes the quotation mark in U.S. usage.
 [SGF14]Is this what you meant?